Four Amazing Positivities with Dimers/i-Matchings: Abstract

 \section{Abstract}

-We collect a number of striking recent results in a study of dimers on infinite regular bipartite lattices and also on regular bipartite graphs.
+We collect a number of striking recent results in a study of dimers on infinite r-regular bipartite lattices and also on r-regular bipartite graphs.
 We clearly separate rigorously proven results from conjectures.
 A primary goal is to show people: here is a field which is ripe for further interesting research.
 We separate four classes of endeavor, of which we here extract two items to whet one's appetite.
-Primo, for hyper-rectangular lattices of dimension $d$, $1 \leq d \leq 10$, the first 20 virial coefficients are positive.
+Primo, the hyper-rectangular lattices of every dimension have their first 20 virial coefficients positive.
 (One has no understanding of this yet!)
 Secondo, all regular bipartite graphs with less than $14$ vertices satisfy graph positivity, defined below.
 (Here there is some understanding.)

-Most of this work was joint with P. Butera and M. Pernici.
+Much of this work was joint with P. Butera and M. Pernici.
 Most of the computer work was by M. Pernici.
 As said above, we have four sections, in each we separate the proved portion from the conjectures.
 Notes at the end present some further material.
 Proofs may be computer based, analytic, or analytic with computer assistance.
 (All computations are in integer arithmetic.)

 In each section we italicize the conjecture in it towards which the effort is centered.
 The general references are for I, \cite{1}, for II, \cite{3}, for III, \cite{2} and for IV, \cite{3}.
 Additional references are separately noted.